 The ISA helped identify potential or known hazardous materials/waste, and/or contamination (recognized environmental conditions) at the project site.
 The project site was not identified in any of the environmental database records or governmental websites reviewed such as the State Water Resources ControlBoard's GeoTracker database, California Department of Toxic Substances Control's EnviroStor database, or California Environmental Protection Agency's Cortese List (which is a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5).
-The project is not located in an area of known hazardous material contamination.
-The project site is surrounded by property that appears to have been historically used for irrigated and non-irrigated agricultural purposes such as orchards and dryfarming.
+The project is not located in an area of known or mapped hazardous material contamination.